meltwater/esi-include-webpack-plugin/README.md

 esi: array of esi objects
   esiObjects:
-    name: matches comment in html so it knows where to replace
+    name: (string) matches comment in html so it knows where to replace
-    src: source file to 'GET' to include in esi
+    src: (string) source file to 'GET' to include in esi
-    noStore: set to true or false to set the 'no-store' esi
+    noStore: (string) set 'no-store' property on the esi tag.
+Defaults to "off"
-    onError: the esi onerror value
+    onError: (string) the esi onerror value.
+Defaults to "continue"
-    ttl: optional property to set the ttl property on the esi:include tag
+    ttl: (string) optional property to set the ttl property on the esi:include tag
-    maxwait: optional property to set the maxwait property on the esi:include tag
+    maxwait: (string) optional property to set the maxwait property on the esi:include tag
-    authorization: optional property to passed as the authorization header in the GET request when a file is fetched for dev.
+    authorization: (string) optional property to passed as the authorization header in the GET request when a file is fetched for dev.

 In HTML use the following snippet to mark the location of the ESI
 ```html